Browse our frequently asked questions

 Can I participate in a hike that has a rock climbing section if I've never climbed before?

 Yes!
-Although most of our hikes have technical climbing sections, none of them require prior rock climbing experience.
+Although our hikes have technical climbing sections, none of them require prior rock climbing experience.
 In fact, they are all a fantastic introduction to rock climbing for those that have never climbed before.
-Your guide will explain carefully everything you need to know to climb with confidence and will stay close to you to offer tips and help should you need them
+Your guide will carefully explain everything you need to know to climb with confidence and will stay close to you to offer tips and help should you need them